me9hanics/painter-network-exploration/README.md

 The results show, that due to the historical / longitudinal nature of the network, certain measures give different results as in comparison to typical social networks - such as power-law distribution $\alpha$ values, which are typically between 2 and 3 but much higher for our network.
 The network resembles a long chain of social network snapshots in time, limiting the power-law effect, however snapshots of the network omit to these phenomenons as expected.<br>The network is assortative, and the rich-club effect is more prominent the more higher the degree.
 Statistics of attributes show insights such as the increase of female representation over time, and Russian artists have the most paintings on WikiArt in the dataset.<br>
 From the communities of the painters, we can see great differences in attributes across the communities such as female representation, observing that there is one standout community with very high average of WikiArt paintings (consisting of French and American late impressionists and realists).

+<br>Scholars can take inspiration from this project:

+ - use the resulting network, or the dataset and methods to analyze a network of painters
+ - grasp methodology to construct a similar network, and especially to filter the network
+ - generally understand various network science methods and motivations
+ - see how a nested SBM can be used to detect communities in a network, and their higher-level hierarchy
+ - improve Python data visualization skills
+ - possibly: realize the limitations of network science methods (e.g. centrality measures) on historical, "longitudinal" networks

 ## Network construction

-Painter data is taken from [PainterPalette](https://github.com/me9hanics/PainterPalette), the instances make up our nodes:
+Painter data is taken from [PainterPalette](https://github.com/me9hanics/PainterPalette), and is available in the `data` folder as `artists.csv`.
+The instances make up our nodes:

 | artist | Nationality | citizenship | gender | styles | movement (Wiki) | Movements (Art500k) | birth place | death place | birth year | death_year | FirstYear | LastYear | wikiart_pictures_count | locations | locations_with_years | styles_extended | StylesCount | StylesYears | occupations | PaintingsExhibitedAt | PaintingsExhibitedAtCount | PaintingSchool | Influencedby | Influencedon | Pupils | Teachers | FriendsandCoworkers | Contemporary | ArtMovement | Type |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|